vifreefly/rubium/README.md

   debugging_port: 9222,                  # custom debugging port.
 Default is any available port.
   headless: false,                       # Run browser in normal (not headless) mode.
 Default is headless.
   window_size: [1600, 900],              # Custom window size.
 Default is unset.
-  user_agent: "Some user agent",         # Custom user-agent.
+  user_agent: 'Some user agent',         # Custom user-agent.
-  proxy_server: "http://1.1.1.1:8080",   # Set proxy.
+  proxy_server: 'http://1.1.1.1:8080',   # Set proxy.
-  extension_code: "Some JS code string", # Inject custom JS code on each page.
+  extension_code: 'Some JS code string', # Inject custom JS code on each page.
 See above `evaluate_on_new_document`
   cookies: [],                           # Set custom cookies, see above `set_cookies`
   restart_after: 25,                     # Automatically restart browser after N processed requests
   enable_logger: true,                   # Enable logger to log info about processing requests
   max_timeout: 30,                       # How long to wait (in seconds) until page will be fully loaded.
 Default 60 sec.
-  urls_blacklist: ["*some-domain.com*"], # Skip all requests which match provided patterns (wildcard allowed).
+  urls_blacklist: ['*some-domain.com*'], # Skip all requests which match provided patterns (wildcard allowed).
   disable_images: true                   # Do not download images.
 )
 ```